ytpub01/CarND/writeup_proj1.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: grayscale.jpg "Grayscale"

 ---

 ### Reflection

 ###1.
-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I applied Canny edge detection, then a polygonal mask to delimit theregion of interest, then the Hough trasnform, which returns a bunch of lines.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I collected the slopes and classified the slopes into left lane or right lane according to the direction of the slope, then I averaged each of the right and left slopes and then used these slopes to classify the lines as left or right.
+Then I extended the left and right lines each into one solid left line and one solid right line, and colored it red.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+Here are the static photo results:

+![Solid White Curve][solidWhiteCurve-result.jpg]
+![Solid White Right][solidWhiteRight-result.jpg]
+![Solid Yellow Curve][solidYellowCurve-result.jpg]
+![Solid WYellow Curve 2][solidYellowCurve2-result.jpg]
+![Solid Yellow Left][solidYellowLeft-result.jpg]
+![White Car Lane Switch][whiteCarLaneSwitch-result.jpg]

 ###2.
-Identify potential shortcomings with your current pipeline
+Potential shortcomings with your current pipeline:

-One potential shortcoming would be what would happen when ...
+The lane finding I have works but is not stable.
+It crashes in the extra challenge video.

-Another shortcoming could be ...
+Another shortcoming is my code is too long.

 ###3.
-Suggest possible improvements to your pipeline
+Possible improvements to the pipeline

-A possible improvement would be to ...
+A possible improvement would be to discard lines which are neither left nor right (i.e. parasites) from the list of lines.

-Another potential improvement could be to ...
+Another potential improvement could be to modularize the code.